stjohncj/RESTRack/README.markdown

 RESTRack outputs to two logs, the standard log (or error log) and the request log.
 Paths and logging levels for these can be configured in `config/constants.yaml`.
 RESTRack uses Logger from Ruby-stdlib.

-## XML Serialization
-RESTRack will convert the data structures that your actions return to JSON by default.
-You can change the default by setting :DEFAULT_FORMAT to :XML in `config/constants.yml`.

-### With XmlSimple
-RESTRack will attempt to serialize the data structures that your action methods return automatically using the xml-simple gem.
-Complex objects may not serialize correctly, or you may want to define a particular structure for your XML, in which case a builder template should be defined (see next heading).

-### With Builder
-Custom XML serialization can be done by providing [Builder](http://builder.rubyforge.org/) gem templates in `views/<controller>/<action>.xml.builder`.

 ## Inputs